Find out whether May is a good month to visit New Zealand, what you can do, where you can go, and what New Zealand’s weather is like in May.

 Daytime temperatures vary between 18 and 23 degrees Celsius (64 – 73 degrees Fahrenheit) with the warmest places being places such as Christchurch, Napier, Tauranga, Auckland, and the upper part of the North Island.
 On average, you should expect daytime temperatures to be in the mid-teens to low-twenties.

-This leaves you with approximately 10 hours of daylight at the beginning of May, which decreases to approximately 9 hours at the end of May.
+This leaves you with a little bit more than 10 hours of daylight at the beginning of May, which decreases to a little bit more than 9 hours at the end of May.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.